 Just a few kilometers along the coast you will find 13th Beach Golf Links, with two award winning courses, the Beach Course, and the Creek Course.
-The Creek Course feature deep cut bunkers and couch fairways, while the Beach Course plays away from the clubhouse and into rolling natural landscapes.
-The Beach course caused a stir when it opened in 2001, and found much acclaim for it’s strategic design, and particularly for a set of par 3’s.
+The Creek Course features a deep cut bunkers and couch fairways, while the Beach Course plays away from the clubhouse and into rolling natural landscapes.
+The Beach course caused a stir when it opened in 2001, and found much acclaim for its strategic design, and particularly for a set of par 3’s.

 Things to do in the region: